nlfiedler/tanuki/README.md

         + [Cowboy](https://github.com/ninenines/cowboy) is the web server.
         + [Plug](https://hexdocs.pm/plug/readme.html) is the backbone.
         + [Phoenix](http://www.phoenixframework.org) is the web framework.
+        + [Elm](http://elm-lang.org) is the web front-end language and runtime.
 * CouchDB
     - Where the documents describing the assets live.
-    - Builds the searchable indices used to query the documents.
+    - Builds the search-able indexes used to query the documents.
     - [couchbeam](https://github.com/benoitc/couchbeam) is the Erlang client library.

 ### Why Elixir